 In 1997, Adams came to World Championship Wrestling which saw him face the likes of Randy Savage, among others.
 The initial belief was that he was set to be a part of the Bluebloods with William Regal and Dave Taylor.
 However, due to personal issues with Regal, that never materialized.
 His time and role with the company weren’t what he was accustomed to in the past.
 But his inclusion in the company was something fans should keep in mind towards the end of his career.
 After leaving WCW in late 1999, Adams resumed his role as a promoter and part-time wrestler in the Southern states.

 100% pro.
 A gentleman’s gentleman.
 Easy to work with.
 Those are the things that stand out the most when talking about ‘Gentleman’ Chris Adams.
 I never had to negotiate a deal with him.
 But what I did know about him and seeing him backstage and working with others and that’s how you can tell.

 When you see guys working over details over a match and how genuine are they in wanting to make their opponent look as good as they do.
 Sometimes it’s obvious sometimes it’s not so obvious in watching people lay things out.
 Gentleman Chris Adams clearly had that name for a reason. – Eric Bischoff via 83 Weeks

-In encapsulating the career of ‘Gentleman’ Chris Adams, it’s important to understand his contributions to wrestling.
+In encapsulating Gentleman’s Chris Adams career, it’s important to understand his contributions to wrestling.
 Adams trained WWE Hall of Famers Scott Hall and Stone Cold Steve Austin, which says a great deal about him.
 He is also synonymous with creating the superkick.
 His contributions to wrestling should have garnered greater attention than they had.

 ‘Gentleman’ Chris Adams | An Unsung Hero